 As indicated above, the likelihood of a second record breaking year in a row, for Australia’s grain prices and grain yields, is unlikely, but not impossible.
 Just as the experts were taken by surprise by the record 2020-2021 results, and given the volatility of the market, which is subject to many influencing factors, anything is possible.

 For farmers in the Riverina, particularly in Mildura and surrounding areas, we encourage all grain producers to make contact with our highly experienced and professional team at Grainwise, who can give you the best chance of ensuring a record breaking 2021-2022 grain yield for your crop.
-Our team offers effective and easy to manage solutions, linking grain producers with grain buyers to maximise the profitability and efficiency, whilst delivering more marketing options for Australian grain producers.
-Make the call to the Grainwise team today.
+Our team offers effective and easy to manage solutions, linking grain producers with grain buyers to maximise the profitability and efficiency, whilst delivering more grain marketing options for Australian grain producers.
+Make the call to get in touch with the Grainwise team today.